-Quantitative Strategies
+Quantitative Strategies D

 Value Line Quantitative Strategy Portfolios are developed based on our renowned proprietary Ranking Systems for Timeliness[TM], Performance and Safety[TM], Financial Strength Ratings, and a comprehensive database of fundamental research and analysis.
-These strategies are available for licensing by Financial Professionals such as RIAs and Portfolio Managers.
+These strategies are available for licensing by Financial Professionals such as registered investment advisors and portfolio managers.